brooth/jeta-samples/hello-jeta/README.md

 ### Step 3: `apt` module

 `apt` - is a module in which we'll create all the required for code generation classes.
-For this tutorial we need a processor that will be handling our `Hello` annotation.
+For this tutorial we need a processor that will handle our `Hello` annotation.

 ![apt module](http://i.imgur.com/NWTCdq2.png)

 Note that this module depends on `common` module so we used `Hello` annotation as a parameter for the super constructor.
-By doing that we're saying to `Jeta` that we need all elements annotated with given type.
-The module also depends on `jeta-apt` in order to get access to `Jeta` classes.
+By doing that we're saying to `Jeta` that we need all the elements annotated with given type.
+The module also depends on `jeta-apt` in order to get access to the `Jeta` classes.

 ### Step 4: Processor

-We created `SayHelloProcessor` but now it does nothing.
+Created `SayHelloProcessor` now does nothing.
 Let's add some logic in it.
 The idea here is to generate java code that sets `Hello, Jeta` string to the fields annotated with `Hello`.

 Note that `Jeta` uses `JavaPoet` to create java source code.
 It's really great framework by `Square`.
 Please, check it out on [GitHub](https://github.com/square/javapoet).

-First, we need that our [metacode](http://jeta.brooth.org/guide/at-runtime.html) has implemented `HelloMetacode`.
+First, we need that our [metacode](http://jeta.brooth.org/guide/at-runtime.html) implements `HelloMetacode`.
 To do that we'll add super interface to the `builder`:

 ```java
 MetacodeContext context = roundContext.metacodeContext();